simolus3/drift/docs/pages/docs/Advanced Features/isolates.md

 ### Shutting down the isolate

-Since multiple `DatabaseConnection`s can exist to a specific `DriftIsolate`, simply calling `Database.close` won't stop the isolate.
+Since multiple `DatabaseConnection`s across isolates can connect to a single `DriftIsolate`, simply calling `Database.close` on one of them won't stop the isolate.
 You can use the `DriftIsolate.shutdownAll()` for that.
 It will disconnect all databases and then close the background isolate, releasing all resources.

 ## Common operation modes